 As you can imagine, you need to be very picky when choosing a VPN.
 However, your search can easily get overwhelming since there are hundreds of VPNs out there.
 So, we’ll tell you about the most important aspects of a reliable VPN service.

 - OpenVPN (Router) Compatibility: Remember to take a look at what kinds of VPN protocols are on offer.
 You should find OpenVPN among those, as this is the safest VPN protocol right now.
-Generally, you should be able to install a VPN on a router if any of the following protocols are listed: PPTP and OpenVPN.
 To be on the safe side, don’t forget to double-check if your chosen VPN allows its users to run it on a router.

 - Stable & Reliable Performance: In general, VPNs will slow down the speed of your Internet connection.
 Every VPN performs differently, so you can check our guide to the fastest VPNs to get an idea of what to expect.